Why Do You Need A Furnace Tune-Up?

-.
-Just like any mechanical equipment, the useful life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-Also, regular cleanings can help pinpoint concerns before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to provide the heat, it’s important to take a look at all the various parts to ensure there aren’t any cracks or leaks that could impact the safety of your household.
+Among the leading ways to reduce furnace breakdowns and make sure it runs like a lean machine is with yearly scheduled tune-ups on your furnace.
+Just like all mechanical equipment, the useful life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are performing efficiently.
+In addition, regular cleanings can help pinpoint going concerns before they become big problems and you end up paying emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to make it hot, it’s important to inspect all the various pieces to ensure there aren’t any ruptures or leaks that could impact the safety of your household.
 Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.

-Is it true my warranty is voided if I don’t get tune ups?
+Is it true my warranty is voided if I don’t get my furnace serviced?

-What can I do to troubleshoot my furnace before calling a tech?
+What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season:

 - Restricted airflow

-- Decreased efficiency
+- Lower efficiency

-- Increased energy bills
+- Higher energy bills

 If you pull out your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to swap it out.
-If it’s a simple disposable air filter, just get a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
-Refer to the filter packaging to see how long the new air filter is designed to be used.
-2. Double check your thermostat.
+If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to get a new one.
+If it’s a simple disposable air filter, just buy a like-size new one.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
+Refer to the filter packaging to see how long the new air filter is supposed to be used.

 3. Open up your air vents.

 - Full inspection.
 The service should include a full visual and point examination to check all the working parts of your furnace and duct system.
-An experienced service technician should be able to identify any concerns or signs of excessive wear during this review.
+A qualified technician should be able to let you know if your equipment or individual parts are showing signs of wear during this review.

 - Lubrication.
-Mechanical equipment needs lubrication to reduce friction between the operating parts.
+Mechanical equipment needs lubrication to reduce friction between the functioning parts.
 Your system tune-up should include a complete lubrication.

 5. Is the Furnace Switch Working Properly?